cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ## Intent Categories in Space Combat

-Abyssal Space Combat is structured around five key**Intent Categories **, reflecting the core functions of a vessel\'s crew in battle.
+Abyssal Space Combat is structured around five key **Intent Categories **, reflecting the core functions of a vessel's crew in battle.
 In each combat segment, players typically focus their actions within one or more of these categories, utilizing their character's skills and expertise.
 This structure is only relevant to give some common ground